alvachien/achihui/README.md

 ## What's HIH
 **HIH**, the abbreviation of **Home Information Hub**, is a warehouse storing the necessary information among all family memebers.
-For version 0.5, it supports the Finance Traces and Learning Traces.
+Since version 0.1, it supports the Finance Traces and Learning Traces.
 The detail explaination of the modules listed below.

 ## Histories
 This project is the UI layer of new HIH, and it continues the HIH development since the previous HIH [Github Project](https://github.com/alvachien/hih);

-This project used tons of new project, including: ASP.NET Core 1.0, Angular 2, TypeScript 2, BootStrap 4.0 Alpha, etc;
+This project used tons of new UI technologies, including: ASP.NET Core 2, Angular 5, TypeScript 2, BootStrap 4, etc;

 ## Credits
 This project was generated with [angular-cli](https://github.com/angular/angular-cli).